ridhaos/MasteringEmbeddedLinux/docs/source/chapter2.rst

 2.3.2 High Level Steps:
 ~~~~~~~~~~~~~~~~~~~~~~~

-Let’s begin first by creating directory:**myDirectory** where you will
+Let's begin first by creating directory:**myDirectory** where you will
 work.

 Create 4 files : **boot.S**, **main.c**, **link.ld** and **Makefile**.